Registration Deadlines (see registration directions below)

 Q. The internship site says I must get credit for this internship.
 What do I do?

 A. You can confidently tell the employer that you are able to register the internship with your college.
 So...
 You should apply!
-We work with you and the employer to ensure requirements are met and the required/necessary paperwork is completed.
+INP staff work with you and the employer to ensure requirements are met and the required paperwork is completed.
 Send an email to the Director of Internship Programs with the details about the opportunity.

 Q. What is the Research Experience Notation (REXP)?